One of the main benefits of becoming self employed is the ease with which you can start up and run your new business.

 As a sole trader, although your business income will be taxed alongside your personal tax, it is vital to keep your business records and finances separate from your personal affairs.

 For this reason, we recommend you open a separate business bank account.
-Shop around, as you can always find up to 24 months free banking deals with the High Street banks.
+Shop around, as you can usually find deals offering you up to 24 months free business banking.

 Typically, your new account will be “John Bloggs trading as, or T/A, your Business Name”.
 Once again, it looks more professional to have your business name on cheques and invoices.